aspose-pdf-cloud/aspose-pdf-for-aws-sdk/php-cLient/docs/Api/ApiApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **pdfWebapiUnlockPost**
-> \Swagger\Client\Model\FileResponse pdfWebapiUnlockPost($files, $passw)
+> \Swagger\Client\Model\FileResponse pdfWebapiUnlockPost($password, $files)

-Unlock document.
+Unlock Document.

-Attempts to unlock a document with an password and associated files.
+Attempts to unlock a password-protected document, using any associated files if necessary, to grant access to the content.

 ### Example
 ```php